 Criminal justice agencies increasingly require employees to possess a college education to gain employment and advance in the field.
 Elgin Community College’s Associate in Applied Science (AAS) in criminal justice teaches you essential knowledge of criminal justice, through coursework in the philosophies of community policing, professional integrity, leadership and ethics, personal fitness, broad-based criminal justice education, and writing.
 While enrolled in the criminal justice program, you will have the opportunity for real-life experiences through internships with local police departments, role-playing in training exercises with SWAT teams, and working as an undercover agent in sting operations.
 Current police officers and other law enforcement practitioners may be eligible to receive credit for their experiences in this program.
+Get additional information, including course listings and class descriptions.

 The AAS does not cover the professional courses leading to police or corrections officer certification.